ahmadali3009/userdetailMERN-Reduxtoolkit/Frontend/README.md

 Features:
 MERN Stack: Built using MongoDB, Express.js, React, and Node.js.

 State Management: Integrated with Redux Toolkit and async thunk for efficient state management.

 Data Fetching: Uses Axios for API calls to interact with MongoDB.

 Responsive UI: Fully responsive user interface built with React.

 Scalable Architecture: Designed to be scalable and maintainable.

 Technologies:

-Frontend: React, Redux Toolkit, Redux Thunk
+Frontend: React, Redux Toolkit, which is now part of the Reduxtoolkit Redux Thunk

 Backend: Node.js, Express.js

-Database: MongoDB
+Data Fetching: Uses Axios for API calls to interact with MongoDB.

-HTTP Client: Axios
+CORS: Configured to handle cross-origin requests.

 Getting Started:

 Clone the repository:

 git clone https://github.com/yourusername/userdetails.git

 Feel free to ask any question